 Unstoppable 2 With NBK: Prabhas As A Guest On Balakrishna's Talk Show; Fans Can't Keep Calm!

 Nandamuri Balakrishna, who is having the best phase of his professional career, is going to hit the screens as Veera Simha Reddy for Sankranthi on January 12.
-The movie, which is directed by Bobby Kolli AKA KS Ravindra, is a high-octane mass-action entertainer that aims at the fans of the Nandamuri family.
+The movie, which is directed by Gopichand Malineni, is a high-octane mass-action entertainer that aims at the fans of the Nandamuri family.
 The actor is going to shoot for his next film with director Anil Ravipudi on December 9.

 The veteran actor went all out and experimented with the roles that he portrayed and the scripts he okayed, to stay relevant and entertain his fans.
 One of those decisions was to turn into a talk show host.